Problem Solving Hot Rod Chassis Parts Since 1978

 High quality and low cost is achieved by using this Mustang II crossmember and upper tower kit.
 Set up the front end at the ride height you want!
 Detailed installation instructions are also online by clicking the link below.
 Either manual or power steering can be used- the passenger side mount has a slot to take the later model power rack.
 As with all Mustang II aftermarket crossmembers, spacers must be used with the later (Fox-body) power rack.
 These spacers are available in the Related Parts list at the bottom of this description.
 Use stock control arms or aftermarket upper and lowers with this kit.

 Most vehicles will use the standard 56-1/2” track width.
 1942-52 Ford pickups should use the 58-1/2” kit.
 Ford F100 (’53-’56) and 2nd series ’54-’59 Chev pickups should use the 60-1/2” kit.
 If you specify a welded kit, the corner-to-corner welds are neat but not ground.

 All kits are now shipped as two CNC formed 90 degree sections.
-What appears as lines in the pictures are actually laser-cut slits in the plate.
-These slits make it easy to form the piece by hand, or, in some cases, by using an adjustable wrench to get a better grip on a small tab.
+What appears as lines on the rack mounts are actually laser-cut slits in the plate.
+These slits make it easy to form the piece by using an adjustable wrench to get a better grip on a small tab.
 Rack mounts are incorporated into the crossmember design and rotate the rack back 20° to get the input shaft lower.
 Stock, manual or power racks or later model Mustang II or T-Bird power racks can be used.
 The later power rack will require the Power Rack Spacer and longer bolts, as described in the power rack mount spacer section.
 The rack is positioned so the bellows will clear most aftermarket full A-Arms (such as Heidt’s, Total Cost Involved, Fatman, etc).